-Exercise associated with reduced risk of breast cancer in African American womenAugust 13th, 2014 in Cancer /
+Exercise associated with reduced risk of breast cancer in African American womenAugust 13, 2014 in Medicine & Health / Cancer

 Regular exercise, including brisk walking, is associated with a decrease in the incidence of breast cancer in African American women.
 In a recently published study in Cancer Epidemiology, Biomarkers & Prevention, researchers from Boston University's Slone Epidemiology Center found strong evidence linking physical exercise to a lower rate of breast cancer in African American women, a group in which previous evidence has been lacking.